Sheshiyer/wiki-heyzackai/05-campaign-messaging/indiegogo-kickstarter-campaign-alex-kim.md

 - When does shipping start?
 Initial shipments begin November 20, 2025 for France/EU.
 - What languages are supported?
 Core languages plus 40+ extended languages; see documentation for full coverage.
 - What connectivity is required?
 Wi‑Fi 2.4G; Bluetooth 5.0 available.
 Internet required for firmware updates.
 - Is my child’s data private?
 Yes.
-Privacy‑first design with parental controls; GDPR/COPPA compliant; opt‑in parental awareness summaries.
+Privacy and safety controls you manage; local processing by default; no third‑party data sharing; GDPR/COPPA compliant; opt‑in parental awareness summaries.
 - Can multiple children use Zack AI?
 Yes.
 Zack AI adapts and maintains progress across sessions.
 - Is there a subscription?
 No subscriptions at launch.
 Base product includes core features.